ayufan/steam-deck-tools/README.md

 If you do not use Steam this is simple, just run it and enjoy.
 Since when there's no Steam, there's no problem at all.

 #### 4.1.1.
-The ideal setup - run Steam when running game via Playnite

-It is **preferred** to configure Steam as described in [Configure Steam](#43-configure-steam).

-The perfect way to use it:

-1. Keep Steam closed at all times
-1. Use Playnite Fullscreen to start game of Steam

-This makes the `Steam Controller` to automatically detect Steam running game and disable itself for the duration of game play.

-This allows to use `Steam Input` for Steam games.

-Configure Playnite to close Steam after game session.
+Most compatible - Use X360 Controller with Steam

+This pretty much work always.
+It hides the `Valve Software Steam Controller` from Steam.

+It is out of box experience.
+In this mode you would use either Desktop or X360 controls, and all Steam games would use X360.

+The Back Panel buttons can be assigned to some user-defined keys.

 #### 4.1.2.
-Another great option - Always use X360 controller and completly disable Steam Input
+Works, but sometimes finicky - Use Steam Input with Steam

+It is **required** to configure Steam as described in [Configure Steam](#43-configure-steam).

+This is setup that allows you to enable `Steam Input` and use community provided profiles on Steam.
+However, this requires special configuration and in some cases is finicky.

+The `SteamController.exe` automatically detects Steam running game and disable itself for the duration of game play switch to specially currated `Steam profile` (non selectable, and hidden).

+The are two primary ways how to use it.
+The best experience is achieved when **STEAM IS NOT RUNNING IN BACKGROUND**.
+Use Playnite Fullscreen to start game on the Steam and close it after session (there's an option in Playnite settings).
+Keep Steam closed otherwise at all times.

+Alternative if Steam is running in background it should be pretty stable when [configured desktop mode buttons](#43-configure-steam).
+There will be sometimes finicky behavior when using STEAM button shortcuts.
+However, this is mostly stable otherwise.

+> Getting controllers support is hard especially with Steam not making it easy to disable it.
+> I'm doing this to solve my usage pattern.
+So, I might have limited will to fix all quirks
+> of handling Steam running in background alongside `Steam Controller`.
+This will never
+> be supported mode of operation.

+#### 4.1.3.
+If you know what you do - Ignore Steam

+This makes `Steam Controller` to disable Steam detection.
+Now, you would have to do everything you were doing before: like HidHide, additional controllers, etc.

 It is **not needed** to configure Steam as described in [Configure Steam](#43-configure-steam).